Frequently Asked Questions

 Feeling overwhelmed?
 Here’s a quick message from our Director of Social Impact, Jazmine Danner, MSSA, LISW-S:

-“Don’t try to change/improve everything at once.
+“Don’t try to change or improve everything at once.

 At most, work on one area from each section of the assessment.”